mjschultz/django-tastefulpy/docs/authorization.rst

 Implementing your own ``Authorization`` classes is a relatively simple process.
-Anything that is API-compatible is acceptable, only the method names matter to Tastypie.
+Anything that is API-compatible is acceptable, only the method names matter to Tastefulpy.

 An example implementation of a user only being able to access or modify "their" objects might look like::

-    from tastypie.authorization import Authorization
+    from tastefulpy.authorization import Authorization
-    from tastypie.exceptions import Unauthorized
+    from tastefulpy.exceptions import Unauthorized

     class UserObjectsOnlyAuthorization(Authorization):